thereeceshow/Resources/unused projects/laravel gallery.md

 Add a minimum of 5 exhibits to your project.
 You can add them as seeds, through the user interface, or both.

-Save your code in a Github repo.
+Save your code in a GitHub repo.

 Deploy your code to Heroku.

 ## Turning in the assignment

 Your project is due at 5:00 pm on Friday, November 16.
-Post links to both your Heroku application and Github repo in your Class Notes page.
+Post links to both your Heroku application and GitHub repo in your Class Notes page.

 ## Suggestions for additional features